ReactiveX/rxjs/docs_app/content/guide/operators.md

 ## Creation Operators

-**What are creation operators?** Besides pipeable operators, creation operators are functions that can be used to create an Observable with some common predefined behavior or by combining other Observables.
+**What are creation operators?** Besides pipeable operators, creation operators are functions that can be used to create an Observable with some common predefined behavior or by joining other Observables.

 A typical example of a creation operator would be the `interval` function.
 It takes a number (not an Observable) as input argument, and produces an Observable as output: